HoneyHiveTracer class

 Parameters:

-• api_key (str): API key for authenticating with the HoneyHive service.
+• api_key (str, optional): API key for authenticating with the HoneyHive service.
+If not provided, it checks the HH_API_KEY environment variable.

-• project (str): Name of the project associated with this tracing session.
+• project (str, optional): Name of the project associated with this tracing session.
+If not provided, it checks the HH_PROJECT environment variable.

-• source (str): Source identifier, typically describing the environment or component that initiates the session.
+• source (str, optional): Source identifier, typically describing the environment or component that initiates the session.
+Defaults to the HH_SOURCE environment variable or ‘dev’.

-• *verbose (bool, optional): Whether to log tracer errors to console (default: False).
-Usage Example:
+• verbose (bool, optional): Whether to print detailed debug information, including trace initialization details and potential errors, to the console (default: False).

 )